manimino/ducks/docs/how_it_works.rst

 billion objects, which is usually the case. `uint32` operations are a little faster than `uint64`, in addition to being more RAM-efficient.
 FrozenDex will automatically select `uint64` when there are too many objects for 32-bit addressing.

+Thanks to these optimizations, FrozenDex is a fantastic tool.
+It's great for interactive data analysis, and for creating services that serve infrequently-updated data.

 -----------------------
 ConcurrentDex Internals
 -----------------------